APS IH / August 2010

 Request for Extension on Filing Guardianship Application

-Within 48 hours or the next business day of receiving the request from HHSC, the APS DPPD or designee provides the HHSC Guardianship Program section director (GPSD) or designee written notice when the 30 day extension is approved or denied.
+Within 48 hours or the next business day of receiving the request from HHSC OGS, the APS DPPD or designee provides the HHSC OGS section director or designee written notice when the 30 day extension is approved or denied.

-The HHSC GPSD or designee has 48 hours or the next business day to request a review of a denial.
-This request is sent to the APS associate commissioner or designee by either the GPSD or the HHSC assistant commissioner of Access and Intake.
+The HHSC OGS section director or designee has 48 hours or the next business day to request a review of a denial.
+This request is sent to the APS associate commissioner or designee by either the HHSC OGS section director or the HHSC assistant commissioner of Access and Intake.
 The request is reviewed by either the APS associate commissioner or designee within 48 hours.

 Less Restrictive Alternatives and Subsequent Referral Within Six Months

-Both HHSC and DFPS expedite the referral and assessment process, except in situations where:
+Both HHSC OGS and DFPS expedite the referral and assessment process, except in situations where:

 • the client does not have financial resources or the likelihood of achieving eligibility for benefits to pay for care; or